 - American Eagle Outfitters saw their total ending inventory at cost rose 46 percent to $682 million.

-Unfortunately, the bullwhip effect is almost inevitable when using traditional supply chain planning methods, namely Excel.
+Unfortunately, the bullwhip effect is almost inevitable when using traditional supply chain management methods, namely Excel.
 Spreadsheet errors can cost businesses billions, according to a financial modeling company F1F9, which estimated that 88 percent of all spreadsheets have errors.
 So how can companies help reduce the obligatory discounting, overstock, storage costs, and outright waste that the bullwhip brings?

 Greater Supply Chain Visibility Helps to Avoid Excessive Inventory